-27 years later, we head 'Back to School' to take a look at the cast of the film and see where they are now.
+The film took Murray from battling ghosts in 'Ghostbusters' to learning lessons from them, and over time it's become a holiday comedy classic.
+25 years later, we take a look back at the cast of the film and see where they are now.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.